jwiesenborn/javawave/README.md

 Includes functions for encoding data in canonical "WAVE PCM soundfile format" as specified at http://soundfile.sapp.org/doc/WaveFormat/<br/>
 <br/>
 Math-Based Acoustics<br/>
-To compute notes with a given frequency, create a 16-bit array and populates each byte from the base equation y = sin(2π * x * f).<br/>
+To compute notes with a given frequency, it creates an 8- or 16-bit array and populates each byte from the basic equation y = sin(2π * x * f).<br/>
 <br/>
 Sequence Offsets<br/>
 Recalculate each vertical coordinate to connect the signals in sequence where different notes or rests form gaps in the data signal.<br/>